 After 153 years at its Wynnewood location and visitations by two sitting popes, Saint Charles Borromeo Seminary welcomed 140 seminarians today Aug.
 21 at the newly constructed and more sustainable campus in Lower Gwynedd for the seminary’s 193rd academic year.
 Twenty-three of these men, including seven from the Archdiocese of Philadelphia, are new to the Seminary and its program of priestly formation.

 The new campus features three new chapels, a library, two residence halls for college and theology seminarians along with priest faculty.
-It also boasts a new student life center, which includes a dining hall, classrooms, library, administrative offices, and a fitness center.
+It also boasts a new student life center, which includes a dining hall, classrooms, library, and administrative offices.
+A fitness center is located in the college dormitory.

 With new, state-of-the-art facilities, the seminary will be able to run more efficiently, reducing its operating costs and enhancing the learning and formation experiences of priests preparing to serve in the Archdiocese of Philadelphia and the broader Church for many years to come.